Key West, Florida Port Guide

 - Visit the Ernest Hemingway Home and Museum

-- Stroll down Duval Street for shopping and dining
+- Stroll through the lively Duval Street for shopping and dining

-- Discover the Key West Butterfly and Nature Conservatory
+- Tour the Key West Butterfly and Nature Conservatory

 Typical Weather

-Key West enjoys a tropical climate with warm temperatures year-round.
-The best time to visit is from November to April when the weather is pleasantly mild, while the summer months can be hot and humid, with a higher chance of rain.
+Key West enjoys a tropical climate, characterized by warm temperatures year-round.
+The best time to visit is during the winter months (December to April) when the weather is mild and pleasant, while the summer months can be hot and humid, often accompanied by afternoon rain showers.

 What to Pack